Repsol: Company name and origins

-In 1971, Repsol logo first appears, as REPESA (Refinería de Petróleos de Escombreras S.A.) brand product, in the Motorcycling World Championship of that year.
+In 1971, the Repsol logo first appeared, as REPESA (Refinería de Petróleos de Escombreras S.A.) brand product, in the Motorcycling World Championship of that year.

 Its name derives from the founding company REPESA for its visibility and easy pronunciation in different languages.
 In 1991, the Instituto Nacional de Hidrocarburos (INH), before the imminent demise of the state oil monopoly, set the goal to create a company of mixed public-private capital, which exploited state oil assets.
 When looking for a name a survey at street level was performed and the only two words that people recognized and associate with the world of oil were CAMPSA (badge of the former monopoly) and REPSOL; obviously, this last one was chosen to name the new company.

 "A short, round, sonorous and catchy name was searched.
 As many terms of the language sink their roots in Latin, here the first letters of a small company of lubricants (Repesa) were used, and the term is completed with the star that identifies Spain in the cultures of the north.
-Repsol is one of the few names of companies which does not obey an acronym or joins that obsession of putting together letters of horrific names.
+Repsol is one of the few names of companies that do not obey an acronym or joins that obsession of putting together letters of horrific names.
 And that was the first hit".